Bookkeeping for Law Firms: 10 Best Practices to Stay Compliant and Profitable

 Performing these reconciliations on a monthly basis is widely considered the gold standard, even if your state has less stringent reconciliation requirements.

-3. Create a Well-Structured Chart of Accounts (COA)
+3. Maintain a Well-Structured Chart of Accounts (COA)

-You should be using a chart of accounts that is specifically tailored to law firm operations.
+You should be using and maintaining a chart of accounts that is specifically tailored to the operations of a law firm.

-Some of the accounts that are unique to law firms include:
+Law firms have accounts that are unique to the industry and include:

 • Unbilled Legal Fees - Asset account for income earned but not yet billed to clients